wdporter/acim/text/3-the-innocent-perception/index.md

 ## T-3.VII.3

 <p class=fip id=p3>
-3.&emsp;We have discussed the fall or separation before, but its meaning must be clearly understood.
+3. We have discussed the fall or separation before, but its meaning must be clearly understood.
 <sup>2</sup>The separation is a system of thought real enough in time, though not in eternity.
 <sup>3</sup>All beliefs are real to the believer.
 <sup>4</sup>The fruit of only one tree was ‘forbidden’ in the symbolic garden.